Want to learn new ways to make extra money?

 Life happens to all of us, which is exactly why having a high yield savings account dedicated to holding your emergency fund is so crucial.

-The two big things to look for when choosing a savings account are the interest rate (also called the “Annual Percentage Yield”, or APY), and the fees.
+The two big things to look for when choosing the best high yield savings account are the interest rate and the fees.
 From my research, Discover crushes the competition in both departments.

-Discover pays its clients a very hearty savings rate that’s around 10 times higher than the national average.
-This means your money will grow faster with them.
+Discover pays its clients a very hearty interest rate that’s roughly five times higher than the national average.

-And there are zero monthly fees and zero account opening fees.
-You can’t beat free.
+There are zero monthly fees and zero account opening fees.

 The only downside to Discover is that you need $500 to start.
 If you don’t yet have that much to open an account with, don’t worry.
 There are plenty of creative ways that you can make some extra money to get started.

-A Savings Account for Your Emergency Fund Gives You Peace of Mind
+A High Yield Savings Account Gives You Peace of Mind

 Like this article?
 Pin it!